Subhash Tamang becomes first player from Nepal to win All India amateur golf championships - www.lokmattimes.com

 The flagship event of the IGU, the All-India Amateur Championships began with a 36-hole stroke play event to narrow the field down to 32 for the Matchplay section.

-Then he beat Vishesh Sharma in the pre-quarter finals and Dhruv Suri in the quarter finals by similar margins of 4&3.
-In the semi-finals, he again got good in crucial stages and beat the top seed Altin Van der Merwe of South Africa 3&1.
+Then he beat Vishesh Sharma in the pre-quarterfinals and Dhruv Suri in the quarter-finals by similar margins of 4 and 3.
+In the semi-finals, he again got good in crucial stages and beat the top seed Altin Van der Merwe of South Africa 3 and 1.

 In the final, Subhash set the tone winning the first hole, but Rohit hit back on the second and the duo halved the next five holes to be all square after seven.
 The next move came from Rohit, who won the eighth and halved the ninth.
 So, after nine holes in the 36-hole match, it was Rohit, who held a slender lead at 1-up.